scr1ttyy/scr1ttyy.github.io/README.md

 8. Be you own motivator.
 Give yourself a reason to become persistent on what you do.
 9. Do not **compare** your achievements to others as it will hinder your success.
 Mind your own business.
 Keep moving forward.
 10. Give back to the community that helped you break your way into cybersecurity.

-### About Me

-My name is Kyle, an aspiring Red Teamer/Entrepreneur that is currently working towards breaking into cybersecurity.

 ### 📝 Currently Learning: